 The Kodak PixPro AZ901 is a fixed lens compact camera that was announced in January 2016 and is equipped with a 1/2.3-inch sensor.
 It offers a resolution of 20.2 megapixel.

 Is the Kodak AZ901 a good camera?
-The AZ901 has a Camera Elo of 1573.
+The AZ901 has a Camera Elo of 1753.
 This rating puts the AZ901 below average of all superzoom compact cameras.
-In terms of its sensor size category (small sensor cameras), the AZ901 also ranks below average. – Well, the Kodak AZ901 is more than 5 years old, and there have been many other good digital cameras released since 2016.
+In terms of its sensor size category (small sensor cameras), the AZ901 ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Fixed lens compact camera|

 |Swivel screen (not touch-sensitive)|